 Let the stump fall off naturally.
 Do not try to pull it off, even if it is only hanging on by a thread.

 Watch the umbilical cord stump for infection.
 This does not occur often.
 But if it does, the infection can spread quickly.

 Signs of a local infection at the stump include:

-Foul-smelling, yellow drainage from the cord
+Foul-smelling, yellow drainage from the stump

-Fever of 100.4F or higher
+Fever of 100.4 °F or higher

 Floppy, poor muscle tone

 Carlo WA.
 The umbilicus.
 In: Kliegman RM, Behrman RE, Jenson HB, Stanton BF, eds.
 Nelson Textbook of Pediatrics.
 19th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 99.
+Philadelphia, PA: Saunders Elsevier; 2011:chap 99.

 Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine.
 Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
 Editorial team.